bait-lang/bait/CONTRIBUTING.md

 ---

-> Here should be documentation on the project structure and how to contribute.
+> Project structure and contribution workflow are not yet documented.
-> **Until then, please ask your questions in the discord.**
+> **Please ask your questions in the discord.**